Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 ## Steps to Delegate Assets

 1. Call DelegationManager.delegateTo()
+   a. operator: the address of the operator you want to delegate to.
+   b. approverSignatureAndExpiry: can be left blank.
+   c. approverSalt: can be left blank.
 2. Your Restaked assets are now delegated.

 ## Steps to Change Actively Delegated Operator